Jonathan6/6LetterWordle/README.md

 ✅ Fast Build and Hot Reloading: Uses Vite for quick development cycles.
 ✅ Optimized Performance: Minimal re-renders and efficient state updates.

+## Word Data Source & Processing

+The word list used in this project was gathered from [word.tips](https://word.tips/) and is primarily designed for online word games like Words with Friends and Scrabble.
+Each word is associated with a point value based on its game scoring system.

+To efficiently store and process the words, I used a script to extract the first six characters of each entry, convert them to uppercase, enclose them in quotes, and separate them with a space and comma.
+This formatting allowed for seamless integration into a JavaScript file.

+Initially, I planned to validate user input through an online API.
+However, most free APIs for this purpose had slow response times, disrupting gameplay.
+By embedding the word list directly, the project ensures faster and more reliable word validation.

 ## Technologies Used